Bringing It All Back Home: Reflections of BARGE 2015

-The good folks at BARGE not only remember this fundamental philosophical canon, they embody it.
+The good folks at BARGE not only remember this fundamental philosophical canon, but they also embody it.
 They live it.
-They breath it.
+They breathe it.
 They practice it.
 And, it’s infectious, just as all acts of goodwill should be.

 Consider what happened last Saturday afternoon inside Binion’s Gambling Hall and Hotel in Downtown Las Vegas, our beloved host, where two poker tournaments were taking place at the same time.

 Dating back to its origins, BARGE established a tradition, which is whenever someone busts out from any of the tournaments held over the course of the week-long gathering, the player is afforded a polite ovation from fellow competitors.
 It’s basically a way of saying, “thanks for playing.”
 Some players, the most attractive and inviting targets, also become instant fodder for catcalls and some teasing which is all in good fun.
 Since there’s a bust out about every 5 to 10 minutes, one sees a gauntlet of eliminations, and then that applause finally turns your way when you finally run out of chips.

 We thought the applause was unique to BARGE.
 Yet as another tournament was being played at the same time, a smaller group (which I was told was comprised of Las Vegas police officers and firefighters), this other group, seeing the fine example set by BARGE, then began their own ritual.
 As each police officer or firefighter busted out, he or she was afforded a round of applause.

 So what, you ask?